DemonMartin/tlsClient/readme.md

 # Information
 This module, compared to bogdanfinn's example, offers:
-1. Updated JSDocs for faster coding.
+1. Advanced JSDocs for faster development.
 2. Use of the more updated ffi-rs.
 3. Automatic conversations, session support, etc.
 4. Default settings compatible with bogdafinn's client.
+5. Built-in automatic retries on specific status codes.
+6. Automatic download of the required library file.
-5. Many more enhancements!
+7. Many more enhancements!

 # Usage
 ### Simple Get Request: